Alander Mountain: History

-In 1926, New York State's Conservation Commission received a request for information regarding its fire observation stations from the Taconic State Park Commission (TSPC).
-The TSPC felt that a station on Alander Mountain would be of great assistance to the fire protective organization, not just within the park, but also on large areas outside the Park.
-In early 1927 Conservation Department rangers supervised the erection a 60 ft Aermotor LS40 Aermotor steel fire lookout tower on the mountain.
+In 1926, the Taconic State Park Commission determined that a station on Alander Mountain would be useful, not just within the park, but also for large adjacent areas.
+In early 1927 state forest rangers supervised the erection a 60 ft Aermotor LS40 steel fire lookout tower on the mountain.
 Approximately 3 mile of telephone line was constructed to connect the tower with the New York telephone system.
 Initially, the tower was intended for spotting fires in the park, but later on, arrangements were made with the TSPC so that fires on State land or private land outside the park would be reported as well.
 In August 1930, the Conservation Commission received a notice from Mr. William A. Miles of Salisbury, Connecticut that he was terminating the lease to the part of his property being used as the site for the tower.
 In response, the park had the tower dismantled by the end of the year.

 The parts were placed in storage at High Valley Farm, the home of then-Commissioner Francis R. Masters until it was decided where the tower would be rebuilt.
 In 1932, the Conservation Department agreed to accept a transfer of the tower from the TSPC.
 In late 1932, the tower was rebuilt on private lands on Washburn Mountain and became operational in 1933.
 The tower remained on Washburn Mountain until 1964 when it was moved to Beebe Hill, where it still remains today.